agronholm/apscheduler/docs/extending.rst

 Writing and using custom triggers
 ---------------------------------

+Triggers determine the times when the jobs should be run.
+APScheduler comes with three built-in triggers -- :class:`~apscheduler.triggers.simple.SimpleTrigger`, :class:`~apscheduler.triggers.interval.IntervalTrigger` and :class:`~apscheduler.triggers.cron.CronTrigger`.
+You don't normally use these directly, since the scheduler has shortcut methods for these built-in triggers.

 If you need to use some specialized scheduling algorithm, you can implement that as a custom trigger class.
 The only method a trigger class has to implement is ``get_next_fire_time``.
 This method receives a starting date